describo/describo.github.io/src/docs/guide/vocabulary.md

 <ImageComponent src="/images/guide-vocabulary/vocab8.webp"></ImageComponent>

-## Property Constraints
+### Constraints

-Before we move onto Layouts its worth pointing about some other capabilities of properties.
+Before we move onto Layouts we need to cover some other property configurations.
 We'll use the TKLabel class for this example.
 Let's say we need to add a property called `something`.
 Consider the following image:

 <ImageComponent src="/images/guide-vocabulary/vocab9.webp"></ImageComponent>